kkshivani18/terraform-learn/README.md

       }
     }

-  **Applying Provisioners at Creation and Destruction**
+  ### Applying Provisioners at Creation and Destruction
   - Provisioners can be configured to run during different phases of the resource lifecycle:

     *Creation-Time Provisioners*
     - Usage: Run commands after the resource is created.

       ```hcl
         resource "azurerm_virtual_machine" "example" {
           # ... other configuration ...

           provisioner "remote-exec" {
             inline = [
               "echo 'Resource created'"
             ]
           }
         }

     *Destruction-Time Provisioners*
     - Usage: Run commands before the resource is destroyed.

       ```hcl
         resource "azurerm_virtual_machine" "example" {
           # ... other configuration ...

           provisioner "local-exec" {
             when    = "destroy"
             command = "echo 'Resource destroyed'"
           }
         }

   **Failure Handling for Provisioners**
     - Handling provisioner failures is crucial to ensure reliable infrastructure provisioning.
     - Terraform provides several mechanisms to control provisioner behavior on failure:

       *Retry Mechanisms:*
       - Defines the number of retries and delay between retries for provisioner execution.
         ```hcl
           provisioner "remote-exec" {
             retry      = 5
             retry_wait = 10
             inline = [
               "command_that_might_fail"
             ]
           }

       *Timeouts:*
       - Specifies the maximum time to wait for a provisioner to complete.
         ```hcl
           provisioner "remote-exec" {
             timeout = "5m"
             inline = [
               "long_running_command"
             ]
           }

       *on_failure Attribute*
       - Defines the behavior when a provisioner fails (continue or fail).
       ```hcl
         provisioner "remote-exec" {
           on_failure = "continue"
           inline = [
             "command_that_might_fail"
           ]
         }